fieldtrip/website/development/realtime/scratchpad.md

 FAQ: "Can I use the buffer to transfer XXX data over the network?", where the answer would detail for different XXX what the data is that can be transferred and hence also what the information is that would consequently get lost in the transfer.
-Given that NIFTI is much more limited in what can be represented, it is possible to transfer NIFTI data without loss of information, whereas it is not possible to to transfer DICOM data.
+Given that NIfTI is much more limited in what can be represented, it is possible to transfer NIfTI data without loss of information, whereas it is not possible to to transfer DICOM data.
 It is also not possible to transfer data from EEG and MEG systems without loss of information that in those systems is normally represent on disk.